Children’s mental health: what it is and why it matters

 Here are ways you can help your child learn to manage emotions:

 - Talk about emotions with your child, and encourage them to recognise and label their emotions.
 You can also let your child know that it’s natural to have all sorts of feelings.
-For example, ‘It looks like you’re really frustrated that your toy won’t work.
+For example, ‘It looks like you’re frustrated that your toy won’t work.
 I can understand that’.

-Behaviour, goals, skills and good mental health for children
+Behaviour and good mental health for children

 Here are ways to promote your child’s mental health and wellbeing through a focus on behaviour: